-The objective of the Saving Thailand’s Forgotten Dogs program is to improve the living conditions for abandoned, sick and injured dogs in the vast area of Bang Saphan.
+The objective of 'Saving Thailand’s Forgotten Dogs' program is to improve the living conditions for abandoned, sick and injured dogs in the vast area of Bang Saphan.
 The region is a backwater where thousands of abandoned and unneutered dogs live wild or in Temples.
-In this area, local government support is scant, and there is very limited veterinary capacity to provide quality care for dogs in need.
+In this area, local government support is scant and there is a very limited veterinary capacity to provide quality care for dogs in need.

 Saving Thailand’s Forgotten Dogs has a strong community based emphasis, offering medical services and sterilization to pet owners who wouldn’t otherwise be able to afford it.
 Neutering is an important part of the program and we reach out to locals who have large numbers of dogs to care for, offering free spay and neuter services to combat the birth of unwanted litters.
 Compassionate local people often end up with large numbers of dogs after unsterilised stray dogs arrive at their homes hungry.
 While the dogs are fed with rice and leftovers, local people are unable to pay for medical costs.
-With FOUR PAWS support, these kind-hearted animal lovers can be helped by providing medical assistance and care for their dogs, should the need arise
+With our support, these kind-hearted animal lovers can be helped by providing medical assistance and care for their dogs, should the need arise

 There are also plans to educate the local community through school lectures, and encouraging school children to visit the Temples we support with this program.
 This way, we can cultivate compassion from a young age.
 We have placed posters at the Temples asking locals to ensure dog safety by driving carefully, checking under their cars before driving off, and other suggestions to keep both dogs and visitors safe.